fruxefarms/FruxePi/README.md

 ![FruxePi Dashboard](https://github.com/fruxefarms/FruxePi/blob/master/screenshot-frame.png)

 ***NOTE:** This version of the FruxePi is still under development and in prototype.
-Our goal is to make this application painless to deploy and run on your Raspberry Pi, however, until we get all the bugs worked out, this project may require the knowledge of an advances Pi user.
-Nonetheless, if you are keen on this project and are having issues deploying it please create an issue.*
+Our goal is to make this application effortless to deploy and run on your Raspberry Pi.
+However, until we get all the bugs worked out, this project may require the knowledge of an advanced Pi user.
+Nonetheless, if you are keen on this project and are having issues deploying FruxePi, please create an issue explaining your problem or contact <hello@fruxe.co>.*

 ---

 ## Getting Started

 These instructions will help you get the FruxePi application running on your Raspberry Pi.
-The full details of how to install this stack along with configuring the supporting webserver are published [here](http://fruxe.co/project).
+Further instructions on how to install, configure and connect the various sensors/relays to your Raspberry Pi have been published [here](http://fruxe.co/project).

 ### The General Idea